top of page

 Our Partners Include

-Addison County School District, Association of Africans Living in Vermont, Bridges to Health/Puentes a la Salud with UVM Extension, Ben and Jerry's, Brattleboro Memorial Hospital, Burlington School District, Burlington Housing Departments, CCTV Center for Media and Democracy, Center for Health and Learning, Champlain Housing Trust, Champlain Valley School District, CEDO, City of Burlington, City of Winooski,, CVOEO, Essex and Westford School District, Ethiopian Community Development Council, Howard Center, Hunger Free Vermont , Middlebury College, Migrant Justice, Milk with Dignity, Milton School District, M&T Bank, National Life, NOFA-VT, Public Assets Institute, South Burlington School District, United Way of Northwest Vermont, US Committee for Refugees and Immigrants, UVM Health Network, UVM Global and Regional Studies Program, Vermont Department of Disabilities, Vermont Department of Health, Vermont Department of Labor, Vermont Department of Mental Health, Vermont Human Rights Commission, Vermont Legal Aid, Vermont Office of Racial Equity, Vermont Secretary of State,
+Addison County School District, Association of Africans Living in Vermont, Bridges to Health/Puentes a la Salud with UVM Extension,, Brattleboro Memorial Hospital, Burlington School District, Burlington Housing Departments, CCTV Center for Media and Democracy, Center for Health and Learning, Champlain Housing Trust, Champlain Valley School District, CEDO, City of Burlington, City of Winooski,, CVOEO, Essex and Westford School District, Ethiopian Community Development Council, Howard Center, Hunger Free Vermont , Migrant Justice, Milk with Dignity, M&T Bank, National Life, NOFA-VT, Public Assets Institute, South Burlington School District, United Way of Northwest Vermont, US Committee for Refugees and Immigrants, UVM Health Network, UVM Global and Regional Studies Program, Vermont Department of Disabilities, Vermont Department of Health, Vermont Department of Labor, Vermont Department of Mental Health, Vermont Human Rights Commission, Vermont Legal Aid, Vermont Office of Racial Equity, Vermont Secretary of State, Vermont Cancer Center,

 Windham South East Supervisory Union, Winooski Housing Authority, and Winooski School District.